jonphamm/Jon-Cybersecurity-Portfolio/README.md

 ---

 ## 🛠 Tools & Software
-The following tools and security software are fundamental to my projects and form part of my daily professional experience.:
+The following tools and security software are fundamental to my projects and are a part of my daily professional duties and responsibilities:
 | Tools & Software |  |  |  |  |  |
 |----|----|----|----|----|----|
 | Avanan | BeyondTrust (Bomgar) | Cloudflare | CodeTwo | Commvault | CradlePoint NetCloud |